kylestahl/bracketology/README.rst

 Creating a Simulator Algorithm
 -------------------------------
-A simulator needs to take in a Game and Return a Team
+A simulator function needs to take in a `Game` and Return a `Team`.

+First we create some faux teams and games to test our simulator function on.

 .. code-block:: python